 I typically primarily use e-mail as a communication device with parents.
 Please make sure that you have included the correct e-mail on the attached sheet in order to ensure that communication is not an issue.
-I am also happy to meet with you at anytime throughout the term, I just ask that you arrange an appointment either through e-mail or by calling the office and leaving a message.
+I am also happy to meet with you at any time throughout the term, I just ask that you arrange an appointment either through e-mail or by calling the office and leaving a message.

 As in 3rd grade, your child will receive a letter grade in the following subjects each 9 week term: Math, Reading/Language Arts, Science, and Social Studies.
 Your student will take the TN Ready Achievement test.
-This test will be calculated into your child’s report card grades and will be a part of their permanent record.

 93-100=A 85-92=B 75-84=C 70-74=D Below 70=F

-Grades will be recorded in PowerTeacher (an online grading system).
+Grades will be recorded in PowerSchool (an online grading system).
 I try to stay as up-to-date with grading as possible.
 If you see that I have made a mistake in the grade book feel free to e-mail me so I can check on the issue.
 Grades will come from weekly assessments, quizzes, tests, class assignments, homework completion, and projects.

-I will take points off of student work if it is missing a name.
+I will take points off if student work if it is missing a name.
 I do accept late work, but I take points off for each day that the work is late.
 Missing work will receive a zero.
 I also take points off of work when students do not write in complete sentences.

 Students will be required to complete a book challenge every quarter.
 This assignment challenges each student to read books of varying genres and respond to them in different ways.
 It is a large portion of their language arts grade for each term.
 More information will be sent home at the beginning of each quarter regarding the book challenge.